xiongemi/nx-react-native-monorepo-jokes/apps/techy-jokes-web/README.md

-# How to setup web app with react-native-web?
+# How to set up a web app with react-native-web and vite?

 ## Installation
 First, I need to install `react-native-web`: